kkterai/redux-dispatch-v-000/README.md

 }

 dispatch({type: 'INCREASE_COUNT'})
-	// => 1
+	// state.count = 1
 dispatch({type: 'INCREASE_COUNT'})
-	// => 2
+	// state.count = 2
 dispatch({type: 'INCREASE_COUNT'})
-	// => 3
+	// state.count = 3
 ```

 Ok, it's fixed!!
 Previously our state was stuck at one, but now we just call our `dispatch` function, and pass through our action.
 Let's walk through it.

-We declare our state to equal an object `{counter: 0}`.
-Then, we define our reducer and our new function `dispatch`.
-At the bottom, we call the `dispatch` function and pass through our action, `{type: 'INCREASE_COUNT'}`.
+* We declare our state to equal an object `{count: 0}`.
+* Then, we define our reducer and our new function `dispatch`.
+* At the bottom, we call the `dispatch` function and pass through our action, `{type: 'INCREASE_COUNT'}`.

 When we call `dispatch`, this calls our `changeState` reducer, and passes the `changeState` reducer the action object.
 The `changeState` reducer references the already declared state and passes that through.
 And the `changeState` reducer has access to the state object because the state object is declared in global scope.

-Then in the reducer we return a new object that has a property count, whose corresponding value is one plus the previous state's count -- in this case the state is changed to one.
-Finally, back in the `dispatch` function we take the return value of `{counter: 1}` and assign it to our state variable.
+Then, in the reducer, we return a new object that has a property `count`, whose corresponding value is one plus the previous state's count -- in this case, the incremented value is `1`.
+Finally, back in the `dispatch` function, we take the return value of `{count: 1}` from the reducer and assign it to our state variable.
 Thus, our state is updated.

 ## Rendering our State